-R&D status: US phase II clinical trial in first-line lower-risk MDS demonstrates efficacy Onconova is conducting a phase II clinical trial in the US for the oral form of rigosertib in first-line transfusion-dependent, lower-risk MDS.
-As of July 2014, the company was in discussions with the FDA regarding design of the phase III clinical trial, which the company expects to start in FY12/15.
+R&D status: US phase II clinical trial in first-line lower-risk MDS demonstrates efficacy

+Onconova is conducting a phase II clinical trial in the US for the oral form of rigosertib in first-line transfusion-dependent, lower-risk MDS.
+As of August 2015, the company was in discussions with the FDA regard to design a phase III clinical trial.